Malti

 • Students prepare the prayers before the mass celebration.

-• A ballot with the names of the students, and students will pray for that person whose name was picked up.
+• A ballot with the students’ names, and students will pray for that person whose name was picked up.

 • Before the mass celebration, categories of people or diverse situations are written to pray for them.
 Before the prayers of the faithful, these papers are distributed to the students.
 A few quiet times to write the prayers, and then the students will place the prayers in a cane basket.
-The prayers will be part of the offerings, together with the bread and wine, and a few are read.
+The prayers will be part of the offerings and the bread and wine, and a few are read.

 • While the prayers are read, ex, the prayer for the Pope, an image of the Pope is shown.
 Students will be in twos for every prayer.